CKita/BeeFlow/README.md

 2. Code (folder)

-    a.  doc_keywords.R -\> main script formatted as a tutorial to help you deduplicate the list of articles imported from the databases using the litsearch package.
+    a.  doc_keywords.R -\> main script formatted as a tutorial to help you deduplicate the list of articles imported from the databases using the litsearchr package.

 ### **Sites (folder)**